rickkoe/worknotes/docs/SAN/brocade.md

 ```
 ## FCIP Configuration
 ### Circuit Requirements
+The following requirements and limitations are applicable for extension circuits:
+- Each circuit has a unique pair of source and destination IP addresses.
+- An IP interface (IPIF) defines an IP address associated with a circuit endpoint and GE interface.
+- The maximum rate of a circuit cannot exceed the GE interface speed.
+- On a GE interface, defining multiple IPIFs allows multiple circuits on that interface.
+- A VE_Port with multiple circuits is a Brocade Extension Trunk (BET).
+- If the source and destination IP addresses of a circuit are not on the same subnet, an IP route must be configured on both ends.
+- Metric-0 circuits are active under normal operating conditions within the failover group.
+- Metric-1 circuits are active when all metric-0 circuits within the failover group have gone offline.
+- A failover group control which metric-1 circuits become active when metric-0 circuits in the group go offline.
+- When a spillover is configured, failover groups are not used.
+- When a spillover is configured, metric-1 circuits are used when the capacity of the metric-0 circuit is exceeded.
+- 4:1 Rule: Within a tunnel, consider the ARL minimum rates, the difference between the slowest min rate and the fastest min rate can be no greater than 4x.
+    - For example, minimum rates are Cir0=1Gb/s and Cir1=4Gb/s is supported; however, Cir0=1Gb/s and Cir1=5Gb/s is not.
+    - If circuits are configured with rates greater than 4x apart, entire bandwidth of the BET might not be fully utilized.
+- Minimum supported bandwidth as follows:
+    - Brocade 7810 Extension Switch is 20Mb/s.
+    - Brocade 7850 Extension Switch is 50Mb/s.
+    - Brocade SX6 Extension Blade is 20Mb/s.
+- Circuit settings should be identical on both ends including minimum and maximum bandwidth values and KATOV.
+There are some settings that must match on both ends, otherwise the circuit will not function.
+### WAN Limits
+- The maximum supported RTT of 250 ms @ 1.0% packet loss with a KATOV configuration of 2 seconds or more.
+- The RTT of 200 ms @ 0.1% packet loss is supported on all KATOV configurations.
+- These limits are the same on all supported platforms.

 ### Tunnel Rquirements
+A Brocade Extension platform has the following tunnel requirements:
+- The difference between a minimum and maximum circuit bandwidth of a tunnel cannot exceed a factor of 5:1.
+- VE_Ports are not associated with any particular GE interface.
+- Tunnel settings must be identical on both ends.
+    - If there is a mismatch in IPsec, compression, FastWrite, OSTP, and FICON settings, the tunnel fails to come up.
+- Best practice is to not implement multiple VE_Ports between the same domains.
+    - With each application having unique requirements, it should be confined to a particular logical fabric, which will have a designated domain of its own.
+Each logical fabric should have a single tunnel (one VE_Port) with multiple circuits between the two domains.
+- VE_Ports cannot connect between the same two domains while E_Ports or EX_Ports are connected in parallel.
+    - It is not possible to have simultaneous VE_Ports and E_Ports between the same two domains.
+For example, Extension FCIP plus native FC over DWDM between the same two switches.

 ### FCIP Configuration Checklist
 - <input type="checkbox"/> Have the Brocade platforms been installed into a rack?